Movement and Gathering Direction (No. 12)

 This Public Health Direction is to be read in conjunction with other Public Health Directions issued under section 362B of the Public Health Act 2005 that have not expired or been revoked.

-The Movement and Gathering Direction made on 1 June 2020 is revoked from 12pm (midday) on 3 July 2020.
+The Movement and Gathering Direction (No. 11) made on 28 June 2021 is revoked from the time of publication of this Direction.

-This direction applies from 12pm (midday) on 3 July 2020 until the end of the declared public health emergency, unless it is revoked or replaced.
+This Direction applies from time of publication until the end of the declared public health emergency, unless it is revoked or replaced.

 An owner, resident, tenant, occupier, temporary occupier or person in control of a premises, including a residence, must take reasonable steps to encourage visitors to the premises to practise physical distancing to the extent reasonably practicable.